thenativeweb/tailwind/README.md

 ### Enable profiling

-If you want to profile your application, additionally provide the `profiling` options with the host and the port of a StatsD server.
+If you want to profile your application, additionally provide the `profiling` options with the host and the port of a StatsD server:

 ```javascript
 const app = tailwind.createApp({